-This development environment will display the PHP errors, warnings and notices directly as the output so you don't have to open the log to see them.
-It will also load for example translations without cache, so every change you make will be visible without clearing it.
+This development environment will display the PHP errors, warnings and notices directly as the output, so you don't have to open the log to see them.
+It will also load, for example, translations without cache, so every change you make will be visible without clearing it.
 The only changes which require clearing the cache are in the

 In case of assets like JS, CSS, the source files are loaded instead of concatenated, minified files.
 This way the changes in those files will be directly visible on refresh.
 If you'd wanted to see the change in the production environment, you'd have to have run the

-app/console mautic:assets:generate command.
+bin/console mautic:assets:generate command.